 Following the Civil War, a railroad was completed which stretched in between New Orleans and Mobile.
 During this time, many resorts and beautiful beach homes sprang up along the coast. families would escape the illnesses and mosquitoes which plagued the city by traveling to Bay St. Louis and staying over the summer.

 In 1915, the concept of the Old Spanish Trail was conceived.
 This route would be the shortest distance from the Atlantic Ocean (St. Augustine, FL) to the Pacific Ocean (San Diego, CA).
 This road ran right through Mississippi along the current US Highway 90 and was fully completed by 1929.
 It stretched over 2,700 miles.
 The 1923 Rand McNally Automobile Book describes the trail: "Along the Old Spanish Trail are the riches of history, legend, sentiment and natural beauty.
 And throughout the route there are members of the Old Spanish Trail Association who will find pleasure in making your acquaintance."
 Let’s fast forward to 1963 with the opening of NASA’s Stennis Space Center.
-This endeavor brought on incredible economic development to the area and still assists in sending astronauts into space today.
-In 1990, Mississippi legalized gambling as long as the casinos were on navigable waters.
+This endeavor brought on incredible economic development to the area and continue to play a critical role in human space exploration to send the next astronauts to the Moon, Mars, and Beyond through the Artemis program.
+In 1990, Mississippi legalized gaming.
 This addition brought forth tens of thousands of jobs which in turn caused housing prices to increase, and better economies for cities along the Mississippi Gulf Coast.
 Over the past 200 years and more, Hancock County has suffered its share of various natural disasters, most recently being Hurricanes Camille (1969) and Katrina (2005).
 Though destruction was vast, the county and towns have been fully restored to their glory days.
 Today, residents and tourists enjoy the serene, relaxed, down home feel that Hancock County has to offer.
-In 2017, the year of the state’s bicentennial, reminds every one of the resilience of the people, places, and history of the region.
+In 2017, the year of the state’s bicentennial, every one was reminded of the resilience of the people, places, and history of the region.
 With a strong military heritage and a pride for calling this area home, over 45,000 residents agree that life got better in Hancock County.
+Today, the Hancock Chamber of Commerce, founded by the Bay St Louis Rotary Club celebrates 100 years of community success.
+Stop by their office in the Old Historic City Hall @ 300 S Second Street to get all the information you need to make Hancock County your home.

 “I couldn’t be more pleased with the education our five children are receiving.
 I’m so thankful for the people my children are growing up to be here.”